-As of September 30, SCC had no corporate risks rated as high, however; it is actively monitoring and mitigating three finance-related risks assessed as medium.
+As of December 31, SCC had no corporate risks rated as high, however; it is actively monitoring and mitigating three finance-related risks assessed as medium.

-- Financial Sustainability: The risk of SCC's ability to deliver on its strategic objectives due to financial pressures remained unchanged in the second quarter.
+- Financial Sustainability: The risk of SCC's ability to deliver on its strategic objectives due to financial pressures remained unchanged in the third quarter.
 To mitigate this risk, advancement of SCC's Financial Sustainability Transformation (FST) Program continued over the quarter. - Revenue and Contribution Growth for Accreditation Business: The risk that revenue targets for the Accreditation Services branch are not met is being actively managed, with both customer growth and retention targets monitored on a monthly basis.
-The rating of this risk in the second quarter remains unchanged. - Increased Access to Standards Referenced in Regulation: The risk relating to increasing demands for standards cited in regulations to be freely available was upgraded from low to medium in Q1 and remained stable throughout Q2.
+The rating of this risk in the third quarter remains unchanged. - Increased Access to Standards Referenced in Regulation: The risk rating relating to increasing pressures for standards cited in regulations to be freely available remained stable throughout Q3.
 SCC continues to mitigate this risk by continuing to engage with interested parties on issues of accessibility and copyright of standards.